Restaurant KPIs: 5 Best Key Performance Indicators for Restaurants

-If I had a dollar for every time I used the word “data-driven” in the past six months, I’d maybe have enough money to open a restaurant.
-Data is driving business these days, especially in the highly competitive restaurant industry.
-Toast’s 2017 Restaurant Technology Report found that 48% of restaurant owners check key restaurant KPIs on a daily basis.
-Because she who has the most cash flow, lowest prime cost, best RevPASH, and highest retention rate - wins.
+Data is the driving force behind successful businesses these days, especially in the highly competitive restaurant industry.
+Toast’s Restaurant Technology Report found that 48% of restaurant owners check key restaurant KPIs on a daily basis.

-While it may not be possible to define the “silver bullet” of restaurant metrics that determines the success or failure of the business, we should talk about where to focus.
+While it may not be possible to define the “silver bullet” of restaurant metrics that determines the success or failure of the business, it's important to figure out where to focus.

 So, which restaurant KPI is the most important?
-Check out some expert opinions and vote in the poll below.
+Check out some expert opinions below.

 Cash flow is simply the amount of money going in and out of the restaurant.
 It’s essentially how much cash you have on hand.
 Naturally, you'd look for a positive cash flow where the cash input exceeds the cash output over a period of time.